johnbywater/quantdsl/README.md

 Acknowledgments
 ---------------

-*Quant DSL* was partly inspired by the paper *[Composing contracts: an adventure in financial engineering (functional pearl)](http://research.microsoft.com/en-us/um/people/simonpj/Papers/financial-contracts/contracts-icfp.htm)* by Simon Peyton Jones and others.
-The idea of orchestrating evaluations with a dependency graph, to help with parallel and distributed execution, was inspired by a [talk about dependency graphs by Kirat Singh](https://www.youtube.com/watch?v=lTOP_shhVBQ). *Quant DSL* makes lots of use of design patterns, SciPy and NumPy, and the Python AST.
+The *Quant DSL* language was partly inspired by the paper *[Composing contracts: an adventure in financial engineering (functional pearl)](http://research.microsoft.com/en-us/um/people/simonpj/Papers/financial-contracts/contracts-icfp.htm)* by Simon Peyton Jones and others.
+The idea of orchestrating evaluations with a dependency graph, to help with parallel and distributed execution, was inspired by a [talk about dependency graphs by Kirat Singh](https://www.youtube.com/watch?v=lTOP_shhVBQ).
+The `quantdsl` Python package makes lots of use of design patterns, the NumPy and SciPy packages, and the Python `ast` ("Absract Syntax Trees") module.

 Getting Started
 ---------------

-The *Quant DSL* Python package is designed to be integrated into other software applications.
+The `quantdsl` Python package is designed to be integrated into other software applications.
 This can be done by using the command line interface (see above), by writing a Python program which imports code from `quantdsl`, or as a service accessed via HTTP.
+This section shows how to use `quantdsl` in Python code.

-The *Quant DSL* package provides three convenience functions: `parse()`, `compile()`, and `eval()`.
+The `quantdsl`  package provides three convenience functions: `parse()`, `compile()`, and `eval()`.

 Let's get started by opening an interactive Python session.